 Ann Grimes serves as Associate Director of the Brown Institute for Media Innovation at Stanford.
 Previously, as the Wall Street Journal’s Deputy Bureau Chief in San Francisco, she oversaw coverage of Silicon Valley during the 1990s dot-com boom and bust.
 While at Dow Jones & Co., she helped develop digital media strategy.
 At the Washington Post, she served as a Deputy National Editor.
 Starting out, she covered social issues in Chicago and contributed regularly to The New York Times.
 She is the author of “Running Mates,” a book about the 1988 presidential campaign.
 Grimes previously served as Director of Stanford’s Graduate Program in Journalism and Professor of the Practice in Stanford’s Department of Communication.
 She also taught at UC Berkeley’s Graduate School of Journalism and was a John S. Knight Fellow at Stanford.

-Courtney Douglas is a junior majoring in English.
+Claire Wang is a junior majoring in Economics.
 She currently serves as the President and Editor in Chief of The Daily.

 Regan Pecjak ’18 — Chief Operating Officer